andhini/Flapping-foils/index.md

 {% include youtubePlayer.html id="hHlf6o1vWpI" %}

 The following link provide an interactive parallel-axis plot for the study results we did on the sweep angle & aspect ratio variations: [Interactive Parallel-coordinate graph](https://andhini.github.io/Flapping-foils/Parallel-Coordinate_SweepAngle/parallel_plotly.html).
 You can play with the interactive graph by turning on and off some parameters and values on the axis for better isolating linked inputs & outputs.
-Unfortunately, the interactive graph is very heavy to be embeded in this page, so the graph wil open to a new tab on your screen.
+Unfortunately, the interactive graph is very heavy to be embeded in this page, so the graph will open a new page on your screen.

 The static graph is also provided in github [link](https://andhini.github.io/Flapping-foils/Parallel-Coordinate_SweepAngle/ParallelPlot_MatplotlibVersion.png) along with the data in csv filetype.
 The static graph looks like this :